 Los Padrinos y Madrinas

 Los padrinos y madrinas are chosen by the couple and play a significant part in the wedding.
 They’re like godparents, and often sponsor portions of the wedding, like purchasing the Bible or other elements of the ceremony, giving the readings during mass, and hosting the bridal party.
 There are no defined roles and responsibilities for los padrinos y madrinas, and no minimum or limit to how many can be included.
 It’s an honor and privilege to be asked, and those who are asked are often examples of faith, love, and devotion that the couple would like to emulate in their marriage.

 Marriage is one of the seven sacraments in the Catholic faith, along with sacraments like baptism, confirmation, and reconciliation.
 The church is considered the house of God, and it is a place of worship, so Catholics consider it very important to perform this holy sacrament in the church.
 “The rite of marriage is not just between two individuals, but also God's presence,” says Father Ryan.
 “It’s their prayer, so that’s why it’s inside the church.”
 Depending on the couple, certain parts or the entirety of the ceremony might be in Spanish.
 “Even if a couple primarily speaks English, they may ask that the wedding be performed in Spanish for their parents and grandparents,” says Father Ryan.
-You’ll often see both parents walking the bride and groom down the aisle.
+You’ll often see both parents walking their respective children down the aisle.
 Mexican culture honors both parents equally, and walking their child down the aisle symbolizes both parents’ consent to the marriage.